 Good Luck Charlie is a domestic comedy, produced for the Disney Channel.
-It premiered on April 4, 2010 and aired its finale on Feburary 10, 2014 with 97 episodesnote Though the finale is considered Episode 100, when double-length episodes are considered two each.The show's billed cast consists of the members of the Duncan family, a typical working-class family living in a Hollywood writer's version of the Denver area, who are adjusting to the recent addition (implied to have been an unexpected pregnancy) of a new family member, namely the titular Charlie.Believe it or not, this is the first low-concept Disney Channel show in nine years, since Lizzie McGuire premiered in 2001 (making it the first such series in the recognized DCLAU).
+It premiered on April 4, 2010 and aired its finale on Feburary 10, 2014 with 97 episodesnote Though the official episode count called the finale Episode 100, as double-length episodes are considered two each.The show's billed cast consists of the members of the Duncan family, a typical working-class family living in a Hollywood writer's version of the Denver area, who are adjusting to the recent addition (implied to have been an unexpected pregnancy) of a new family member, namely the titular Charlie.Believe it or not, this is the first low-concept Disney Channel show in nine years, since Lizzie McGuire premiered in 2001 (making it the first such series in the recognized DCLAU).
 The creators worked meticulously on crafting a show with broad appeal and relatable characters, and wanted a show that whole families would watch and enjoy, rather than just tween girls.
 As with most KidComs, it is a bit of a stretch to call the Duncans a normal family.The Duncan family consists of eldest sister (and main character) Teddy (played by Bridgit Mendler), mother Amy, middle brother Gabe, youngest sister Charlotte (or "Charlie", giving the series its name), father Bob, eldest child P.J. and newest edition Toby.
 The series now has a Character Sheet.The Movie, Good Luck Charlie, It's Christmas! was originally aired on Disney Channel December 2, 2011.
 It concerns the Duncans trying to make it to Palm Springs, California (and Amy's parents' new condo) in time for Christmas.
 Though they originally board a flight to Palm Springs, Teddy volunteers to be let off the plane due to overbooking in exchange for another plane ticket she plans to use for Spring Break.
 Due to all other flights being full, Teddy, accompanied by Amy, need to find an alternate means to get to Palm Springs.
 Wacky Hijinks Ensue.
 Much like how the series was the first low-concept series on Disney Channel for just as long, Good Luck Charlie, It's Christmas! was the first Christmas-themed original movie to premiere on the network in ten years.Also had a Cross Over Episode with Shake It Up titled Charlie Shakes it Up; unlike other Disney live-action series crossovers this only consisted of a single Good Luck Charlie episode rather than an episode for each participating series.
 A larger-scale crossover with Jessie aired in November 2013, Good Luck Jessie: NYC Christmas.
 There are also three extended episodes, Snow Show, Sun Show (both of which have the Duncans go on vacation) and Duncan Dream Home (the Season 4 opener).After five years, four seasons and exactly 100 episodes, the series closed out on February 16, 2014 with the one-hour episode, Goodbye Charlie.Not to be confused with Good Luck Chuck. note Definitely, do not confuse it with ''Good Luck Chuck''.

 Good Luck Charlie provides examples of: